aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-adobe-portable-document-pdf-format/footnotes-and-endnote-features-supported-on-pdf-export/_index.md

 title: Footnotes and Endnote Features Supported on PDF Export – Aspose.Words for Java
 articleTitle: Footnotes and Endnote Features Supported on PDF Export
 linktitle: Footnotes and Endnote Features Supported on PDF Export
-description: "Export to PDF format using footnote and endnote saving features."
+description: "Export to PDF format using footnote and endnote saving features in Java."
 type: docs
 weight: 60
 url: /java/footnotes-and-endnote-features-supported-on-pdf-export/